Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Gromov--Hausdorff convergence

-In this section, we review the basic theory of Gromov-Hausdorff distance and Gromov-Hausdorff convergence.
+In this section, we review the basic theory of Gromov--Hausdorff distance and Gromov--Hausdorff convergence.
 The main reference is \cite[Chapter 11]{HKST15}.

 Let $(Z,d_{Z})$ be a metric space.
-We say $(Z,d_{Z})$ is \textit{proper} if the closed balls $\{y\in Z:d_{Z}(z,y)\leq r\}$ is compact for all $(z,r)\in Z\times (0,\infty)$.
-We say $(Z,d_{Z})$ is a \textit{length} space, if the distance between any two points equals the smallest possible length of curves connecting them.
-By \cite[Lemma 8.3.11]{HKST15}, every proper length spaces are geodesic, i.e, any two points can be connected by a curve whose length matches the exact distance between them.
+We say $(Z,d_{Z})$ is \emph{proper} if the closed balls $\{y\in Z:d_{Z}(z,y)\leq r\}$ are compact for all $(z,r)\in Z\times (0,\infty)$.
+We say $(Z,d_{Z})$ is a \emph{length} space, if the distance between any two points equals the smallest possible length of curves connecting them.
+By \cite[Lemma 8.3.11]{HKST15}, every proper length space is geodesic, i.e., any two points can be connected by a curve whose length matches the exact distance between them.

-For any $\epsilon>0$ and any nonempty subset $A\subset X$, the $\epsilon$-neighborhood of $A$ is defined as the set
+For any $\epsilon>0$ and any nonempty subset $A\subset Z$, the $\epsilon$-neighborhood of $A$ is defined as the set

 where $\dist_{Z}$ is the distance under the metric $d_{Z}$.
 The Hausdorff distance between two nonempty subsets $A,B\subset Z$ is